Preserving democratic values under military rule

-Myanmar is a multi-ethnic country that has taken steps towards democracy since 2011 after the military junta was gradually overthrown.
-The country has opened up to the world and economic growth has been fast.
+Myanmar is a multi-ethnic country that had taken steps towards democracy since 2011 after the military junta was gradually overthrown.
+The country had opened up to the world and its economic growth was fast until the military coup in February 2021.
 A milestone was reached in 2015 when the country held the first relatively free general elections.
 According to local and international observers, the 2020 elections were also mostly free and fair, although voting was cancelled in several constituencies due to security reasons.
 Former opposition party National League for Democracy (NLD) got a landslide victory in both elections.
-However, the constitution still guarantees one fourth of parliamentary seats to the military, so multi-party reforms have not been easy to realise and the general political situation is still unstable.
-The military has continued to exercise much power in the country, and it seized power in February 2021, citing that there had been electoral fraud.
+However, the 2008 constitution still guaranteed one fourth of parliamentary seats to the military, so multi-party reforms have not been easy to realise and the general political situation remained unstable.
+The military has continued to exercise much power in the country, and it seized power in February 2021, claiming that there had been electoral fraud.

-Despite the long peace process there are still on-going conflicts in many parts of Myanmar between ethnic groups and the military.
-There are over 90 political parties out of which most are small and based on ethnic groups.
+Despite the longstanding formal peace process which is now being steered by the junta, there are protracted conflicts in many parts of Myanmar between ethnic groups and the military which have been magnified by the coup.
+There is a diverse array of political parties on both sides of the conflict which most are small and based on ethnic groups.
 Developing an open, responsible and participatory democracy is important in the country’s pursuit of becoming a stable, peaceful and equal society.

 Our work in Myanmar